 Prepare your Debian server for Samba

 You have installed a fresh Debian 12 Bookworm system without a graphical interface.
-To access the system, only ssh is required.
+To access the system, only SSH is required.
 I prefer running Samba servers in a KVM environment.
 Further instructions on how to prepare a KVM domain (virtual machine) can be found here.

-It is recommended that you upload your ssh certificates from another machine if you wish to access this system easily without a password through ssh.
+It is recommended that you upload your SSH certificates from another machine if you wish to access this system easily without a password through SSH.

-For illustration purposes, this installation refers to a machine named “server” in the mad.caponato.es domain (DNS domain name), with MAD.CAPONATO.ES as the Kerberos realm name.
+For illustration purposes, this installation refers to a machine named server in the mad.caponato.es domain (DNS domain name), with MAD.CAPONATO.ES as the Kerberos realm name.
 The address is 192.168.0.13.

 Choosing your AD domain name

-apt-get install net-tools rsync
+apt-get install net-tools rsync locales aptitude curl ifupdown2

 echo "alias ll='ls -lash'" >> ~/.bashrc